Ethics Colloquium Series

 September 22, 2010: 12 - 2 pm: Lunch and interdisciplinary roundtable discussion of the award-winning novel, The Sparrow, by Mary Doria Russell, focusing on the seminar themes of evil and suffering.
 (University Commons, Duane Library).
 Over thirty faculty participated in this lively discussion, which focused on several of the issues raised throughout the book related to otherness, suffering, pain, and traumatic challenges to the faith and lives of the central characters.

 November 18, 2010: 4 - 5:30 pm: Panel presentation and general discussion: "When the Sparrow Falls: Jewish, Christian, and Interdisciplinary Perspectives on Evil andSuffering” (reception to follow; O'Hare Special Collections Room, Walsh Library).
 Speakers included Fr.
 Thomas Regan, S.J., Provincial of the New England Province of the Society of Jesus 2003-2009, Rabbi Tsvi Blanchard, Director of Organizational Development at The National Jewish Center for Learning and Leadership, and Dr. Lisa Cataldo, Assistant Professor of Pastoral Counseling at the Fordham University Graduate School of Religion and Religious Education.
-Presentations were followed by a general discussion onreligious perspectives on evil and suffering, trauma and the religious experience, and theodicy.
-The event concluded with a reception with panel presenters, faculty, and students.

 The Center for Ethics Education hosted its first Faculty Ethics Seminar of the spring 2010 semester on February 17th.
 Jason Morris (assistant professor of biology in the department of natural sciences) presented his ongoing work concerning the moral status of the embryo by providing an overview of research findings from biology and medicine about embryology and how some ethicists are using (and perhaps misusing) biological data to further arguments about when exactly life begins.
 Charles Camosy (assistant professor of theology) provided a response.
 The group, which represented a diverse group of disciplines, including philosophy, theology, biology, psychology, communications, business, and political science, discussed various theories of substance, personhood, and human dignity.